Failed Vehicles

 A motorist may receive up to three free tests within a 365-day period.
 On the fourth test, and all tests thereafter, the motorist will be charged $18 for the test.
 Only one free passing test is permitted per 365- day period.

-If a vehicle continues to fail the test, motorists are eligible to receive one of two types of waivers, depending on the results of repairs performed on failing vehicles.
-For information on these waivers, please go to our page on Waivers, Extensions and Exemptions.
+If a vehicle continues to fail the test, motorists are eligible to receive a waiver, depending on the results of repairs performed on failing vehicles.
+For information on the waiver process, please go to our page on Waivers, Extensions and Exemptions.

 To find out more about Failed Vehicles, click here.